nazarc/nazarc/README.md

 My main focus lies on the:
 -	Python programming language
 -	Data analysis with python
--	Design and implementation of software solution (python)
+-	Design and implementation of software solution with python

 On this page you will find examples of my private exercises to different technologies.